Cherry Pie (Warrant song)

 "Cherry Pie" is a song by the American glam metal band Warrant.
 It was released in late August 1990 as the lead single from the album of the same name.
 The song became a top-10 hit on the US Billboard Hot 100, reaching number 10, and also peaked at number six in Australia.
 The song has been cited by many as a quintessential "hair metal" anthem.
+In 2015, Sleazegrinder of Louder included the song in his list of "The 20 Greatest Hair Metal Anthems of All Time", placing it at number 16.

 Background and writing

 "Cherry Pie" was a very late inclusion on the band's second album, which was originally going to be called Uncle Tom's Cabin.
 The president of Columbia Records, Don Ienner, wanted a rock anthem, so he called frontman Jani Lane (according to Lane, he wanted a song reminiscent of Aerosmith's "Love in an Elevator"), who wrote the song in about fifteen minutes.
 Guitarist Joey Allen stated that "the whole marketing and everything for that record changed.
 It was definitely driven by the label and not the band."
-The song, which was inspired by Def Leppard's "Pour Some Sugar on Me," which also happened to be a last-minute addition to that group's Hysteria album, was written down on a pizza box, which is now on display in the Hard Rock Cafe in Destin, Florida, part of the Destin Commons.
+The song, which was inspired by Def Leppard's "Pour Some Sugar on Me", which also happened to be a last-minute addition to that group's Hysteria album, was written down on a pizza box, which is now on display in the Hard Rock Cafe in Destin, Florida, as part of the Destin Commons.
 The guitar solo was played by C.C.
 DeVille as a favor to Lane, who was a long-time friend.

 Many of the band members felt that "Cherry Pie" was not one of the better songs on the album, and see the song as a double-edged sword: it brought them fame, but many of their other songs are overshadowed by the major hit.
-On VH1's HEAVY: The Story Of Metal episode 3: "Looks That Kill," Lane expressed his regret for writing the song, stating that "I could shoot myself in the fucking head for writing that song."
+On the third episode of VH1's HEAVY: The Story of Metal, "Looks That Kill", Lane expressed his regret for writing the song, stating that "I could shoot myself in the fucking head for writing that song."
 However, he later clarified that he had been under personal stress at the time of the VH1 interview, and had no ill feelings towards his association with the song:

 Can I clear the air on that?
 They [VH1 producers] just caught me on a bad day.
 It was a bad moment—I was going through a divorce, my mom had just passed away, all this stuff was going on—and they sit me down in a chair and wanna start grilling me with questions, and I didn't wanna be there, so ...
 You know, push that interview to the side, I'm happy as a clam to have written a song that is still being played and still dug by so many people.
 It's hard enough to write a song, let alone one that sticks around.